In recent years, there has been a significant increase in international divorce cases.

 On the face of it, filing for divorce in a certain country may look appealing, but you need to look at the wider picture.

 The amount of time it takes for a divorce case to be dealt with can vary considerably between different jurisdictions.
 This is another reason why it’s so important to speak to an experienced divorce lawyer first.
 What may seem at the outset like a quick and seamless process, could end up taking much longer than you initially expected.

 And when we’re talking about time, there will be an associated cost too.
 Filing for divorce in a country where you think you’ll get the best financial settlement may turn out to be a false economy if your legal bills spiral out of control.
 Also, if you’re not resident in the country you’re seeking a divorce in, you may have additional travel costs if you’re required to attend court for example.

-Whether you’re looking to take the first step in an international divorce or your spouse has filed for a divorce in a different country and you need advice, contact Fiona below to get tailored legal advice based on your circumstances.
+Whether you’re looking to take the first step in an international divorce or your spouse has filed for a divorce in a different country and you need advice, contact Fiona an expert family lawyer, below to get tailored legal advice based on your circumstances.